-Develop an inventory of all transactions affected by LIBOR.
-Some exposures may be obvious such as floating

-Identify which counterparties are involved - banks, investors, commercial counterparties, group entities
+- Develop an inventory of all transactions affected by LIBOR.
+Some exposures may be obvious such as floating rate loans, interest rate swaps; some less so such as intra-group agreements, working capital arrangements, etc. - Identify which counterparties are involved banks, investors, commercial counterparties, group entities